NC3-LU/Diagnostic/documentation/userguide/README.md

 translations as you want to.
 The Reference translation may help you filling translations, as you can choose a language to support you.

-At the end of the page, you have two buttons which are ‘Add a translation’ and ‘Change all translations’.
+At the end of the page, there are two buttons which are ‘Add a translation’ and ‘Change all translations’.

 ![Administration Panel – Add-Delete translation](img/UG_Diagnostic_042.PNG)